featbit/featbit/README.md

 **FeatBit** is an 100% open-source feature flags management platform that empowers all team to use feature flags on a massive scale across various use cases, such as:

-● Reduce release risk by progressively releasing features to targeting users without redeployment,
+● Reducing release risk by progressively rolling out features to targeting users without redeployment.

-● Measure the impact of features’ rollouts and run A/B tests to improve feature quality.
+● Measuring the impact of features’ rollouts and run A/B tests to improve feature quality.

-● Enable Sales and CS to close more deals with demos and feature trials at the push of a button.

-● Give Marketing the ability to fine-tune target audiences, manage customer entitlement, etc.
+● Giving Sales, CS, Marketing the ability to fine-tune target audiences and manage customer entitlement.

-● Empower finance teams quickly get entitlement and related billing report of each customer.

 <div align="left">